Learn how to create a larger-than-mat spooky tree Halloween decoration for your wall using this free SVG.

-If you’d like to add the bats and witches, download Design #15 from the Free Files Folder.
+If you’d like to add the witches, download Design #15 from the Free Files Folder.

 Ready to download the free SVG or printable?
 Head over to the 📂 Free Files Folder and enter the ✨ magic word. ✨ (If you don’t have the magic word, just fill in the form below first.)